 A young girl who starts a diet can sink into anorexia.
 It is important to treat this quickly because this is a serious disorder.
 The same with bulimia.
 Early bulimia in a young person is more easily treated.
 Longstanding bulimia with vomiting takes longer to treat, because the symptom becomes a habit, an automatic behaviour, like cigarette smoking.
 But both these conditions are reversible, with some psychological work with a competent therapist.

 If you are a smoker who wants to stop, I can help you too.
 You do not need drugs or willpower but you would have to do this psychological work on yourself over a few months.

 This work on yourself is called the “talking cure”, which all therapists (psychiatrists, psychoanalysts, psychologists, psychotherapists) use in some form.
 Psychoanalysts have a special version of this method, first invented by Freud (free association).
 My research has led me to develop an improvement on this method, which you can call the “writing cure”.
 I write down word for word what the patient says and we read out this text before each new session.
 It is a prolongation of the talking cure.
 The rationale is that writing the patient's discourse and reading it out, erases the faulty text inside the patient's mind more completely than the talking cure alone.
 Take a look on this website.
 I am having considerable success in patients who continue treatment for a few months.

 I am participating in research with my psychiatrist and psychologist colleagues on these subjects, in the eating disorder and smoking cessation departments of some hospitals in Paris and Oxford.
 I hope to publish my own results soon.

-I am a private doctor (non conventionné) in the French system.
+I am a registered doctor in the French system.
 If you have insurance (a mutuelle) and French Social Security, the treatment is not expensive.
-The first interview is free.
 It may be time to make that phone call or write that email you have been putting off for so long!
 Wherever you are in the world.

 + 33 1 47 07 55 28